rosschapman/internetross/blog.md

 }
 ```

-There are many nodes in the system working toward similar ends; which means that front and back ends will end up working on solves for similar problems -- what might even be a simple calculation -- totally blind to the other side clamoring away.
-Frequent team project reassignments, geospatial and organizational distance, depth of expertise, weak cultural value around curious coding, etc... these types of contention costs create the regrettable yet natural complicatedness that results in risky duplications.
-Risky because inconsistency for essential parts like pricing data becomes explosive if the computation logic for that same data is maintained in more than one place.
-For example, a less-initiated dev may discover the outdated/moded pricing calculation and leverage that in subsequent code.
-And thus, defects.
+In a software system there are many nodes (teams, software that's running, software that's being worked on, etc...) working toward similar ends.
+It won't be uncommon for a front and back end team to write some code to solve a similar problem -- what might even be a simple calculation -- while totally blind to the other side tapping away.
+Frequent team project reassignments, geospatial and organizational distance, depth of expertise, weak cultural value around curious coding, etc... these types of contention costs create the regrettable (though yet natura) complicatedness that results in risky duplications.
+Especially risky for inconsitencies that might develop inside essential software modules like pricing computations.

 Supplemental thoughts from Coda Hale's [new blog post](https://codahale.com/work-is-work/) going around: